 What sets this Speedmaster apart from future iterations is the all-metal bezel instead of a black insert, the large “Broad Arrow” hour and minute hands, and the “O” in Omega is oval instead of round like the newer iterations.
 Also, the case has the “Speedmaster” designation engraved on the slanted edge of the case back rather than on the center, and the lack, in earlier examples such as the present one, of the Seahorse engraving.

 It has the straight lugs too, but so do the subsequent 2915-2, 2915-3, and 2998 References.

-The 2915-3 version is the transitional model before the 2998 which features broads hands and a metal bezel for some and alpha hands with a black bezel insert for others or a mix.
+The 2915-3 version is the transitional model before the 2998 — which features broad hands and a metal bezel for some versions and alpha hands with a black bezel insert for others or a mix.

 Some Mark 1 2915s would receive replacement parts using the newer versions, and in fact, this version being sold has a Mark 1 caseback (with no Seahorse), it comes with a Mark 2 bezel.

 Pre-sale estimates on this Speedmaster 2915-1 were $84,700-$148,000.
 Although, a reference 2915 the Speedmaster that sold last year in Sweden for $275,508, and that was the previous record holder, was also the ultra-rare 2915-1, so this result of over $400K may not have been that big of a surprise.

 Learn more at Phillips.

 Photos by Phillips.